-- a Where both Council and the Noise Report recommend the incorporation on an acoustic wall within the 10m wide Noise Attenuation Area, a fence may be provided in accordance with the Noise Study - b Notwithstanding the above, acoustic barriers shall: - require minimal maintenance once established.
-As a general rule structures shall have a design life in excess of 20 years and avoid finishes that require painting; and - ii be landscaped with species that: - are drought resistant; - have a growth habit and propagation that would inhibit weed growth; and - would not obscure street lighting, vehicle sight lines at intersections or overhang the carriageway so as to interfere with vehicles.
+- a In areas labelled on the plan as "NOISE ATTENUATION AREA STRUCTURE IN ROAD RESERVE REQUIRED".
+Council has identified that an acoustic wall, constructed within the road reserve will most likely be required to achieve the environmental noise goal specified in Clause 2.2 (c).
+Should the applicant's noise study confirm this then it will be a requirement for such an acoustic fence to match the structures previously approved on the southern side of Sparks Road.
+Extensive landscaping is to be provided between the fence and Sparks Road.
+Should the noise study not confirm the abovementioned requirement then an acoustic mound shall be constructed in accordance with Clause 2.2 (c). - b Notwithstanding the above, acoustic barriers shall: - require minimal maintenance once established.
+As a general rule structures shall have a design life in excess of 20 years and avoid finishes that require painting; and - ii be landscaped with species that: - are drought resistant; - have a growth habit and propagation that would inhibit weed growth; and